Monastic community of Mount Athos: Administration and organization

 Although Mount Athos is legally part of the European Union like the rest of Greece, the monastic community institutions have a special jurisdiction, which was reaffirmed during the admission of Greece to the European Community (precursor to the European Union).
-This empowers the monastic community's authorities to restrict the free movement of people and goods in its territory; in particular, only men are allowed to enter.
+This empowers the monastic authorities to restrict the free movement of people and goods in its territory; in particular, only men are allowed to enter.

-The border of the monastic community and the municipality of Aristotelis, is separated by a fence about 9 km in length.
+Athos is separated from the neighbouring municipality of Aristotelis by a fence about 9 km in length.
 Karyes is the administrative center and the seat of the synod and the civil administration.

 Administration

 Civil authorities are represented by the Civil Administrator of Mount Athos, appointed by presidential decree on recommendation of the Ministry of Foreign Affairs.
 He supervises the function of the institutions and the public order.

-The monasteries of the monastic community are stauropegic, i.e. they are exempt from the authority of the local bishop and only report to the Ecumenical Patriarch of Constantinople.
+The monasteries on Athos are stauropegic, i.e. they are exempt from the authority of the local bishop and only report to the Ecumenical Patriarch of Constantinople.
 The monastic community is under the direct jurisdiction of the Ecumenical Patriarch of Constantinople Bartholomew I.